stacksjs/ts-pkgx/docs/packages/lucagrulla.com/cw/index.md

 # cw

-> Package from pantry: lucagrulla.com/cw
+> The best way to tail AWS CloudWatch Logs from your terminal

 ## Package Information